gcmouli1/CSCG-DS/README.md

 # CSCG-DS
-**Bound Constrained Derivative Free Optimization Algorithm**
+**Constrained Scaled Conjugate Gradient based Direct Search **

-This algorithm solves optimization problems without any derivative/gradient information.
+This algorithm solves bound constrained optimization problems without any derivative/gradient information.
 Written completely in C with only external dependencies of blas and lapack.

 Make sure you have blas and lapack installed on your system.